davidzz-code/JDBC_hospital/README.md

 4. View the results of the operation in the console output.
 5. Repeat steps 2-4 for other operations or exit the application when done.

-## License

-This application is released under the [MIT License](LICENSE).

-## Contributions

-Contributions to this repository are welcome.
-Please submit any bug reports, feature requests, or pull requests through the GitHub repository.

-## Credits

-This application was developed by [Your Name].